-- What genre is being used? - How have written, spoken, visual or other features been used? - Do any patterns stand out (e.g. metaphors, motifs / themes and symbols)? - How are the textual features working to give this text meaning?
+1 DOOR OF DIEFFE Structural frame · How has the text been organised? · What genre is being used?
+How have written, spoken, visual or other features been • Do any patterns stand out (e.g. metaphors, motifs/themes and symbols)?
+How are the textual features working to give the text A THE LEWIS DE LA STREET cultural frame